 Part-Time MBA Tuition & Financial Aid

-The Carlson MBA Program provides academic grounding, hands-on experience, and global connections that can translate into new opportunities and long-term career growth.
+The Carlson MBA Program provides an academic grounding, hands-on experience, and global connections that can translate into new opportunities and long-term career growth.
 The cost of your education is determined by the number of credits you need to graduate.
-Graduation credit requirement is 52 credits.
+The graduation credit requirement is 52 credits.

 |Collegiate fees||$290 (8 credits or less)|

 Academic Records Fee

 A one time academic records fee of $150 will be charged to all students during the first semester of the program.

 A $200 deposit, due upon admission, is applied toward tuition.

 The estimated cost of books and course materials is approximately $200/class.